CoreJust/ChessGM/readme.md

 1) Material
 2) Piece-Square Tables
 3) Tempo
+4) Pawns (backward, isolated, double, defended pawns, pawn islands)
+5) Passed pawns (their rank, tarrasch rule, minor blocking a passed)
+6) Pawn hash table

 ## Engine power
 (This is an early version of engine, so its power is low)

-ChessMaster was tested in a tournament against several other engines from CCRL with time control 0:1+1.
+ChessMaster was tested in a tournament against several other engines from CCRL with time control 0:01+1.

-Estimated elo: 2030 (computed with Bayeselo).
+Estimated elo: 2110 (computed with Bayeselo).

-_The engine is expected to reach at least 2100 elo by the first release - such was the rating of the original engine of mine._

 ## Contents
 * ChessMaster2023/ - the source files